Data Processing Agreement (DPA) — AIOrouter

 - Billing and usage tracking per the Customer's subscription tier

-- Security monitoring, including AI Firewall prompt injection detection and PII scrubbing
+- Security monitoring, including abuse-prevention and privacy-filtering controls

 - Compliance audit logging as required by Canadian privacy law (PIPEDA)